jbwallis/jbwallis.github.io/projects/proj-1.md

 ![side](media/cooling/radtabs.jpg)

-For the rod assembly, the main challenge was machining threaded inserts first.
+For the rod assembly, the main challenge was machining threaded inserts.
- I used a lathe to drill and tap through a chunk of solid 0.5" aluminum stock, then cut the piece in half with a bandsaw, and used the lathe to cut down the diameter so each piece could slide inside 0.5" tube.
+ I first used a lathe to drill and tap through a chunk of solid 0.5" aluminum stock, then cut the piece in half with a bandsaw, and cut down the diameter so each piece could slide inside 0.5" tube.
 Lastly, I milled flats onto each insert so that the rod could be tightened once on the car.